Elastic Agent and Metricbeat are the recommended methods for collecting and shipping monitoring data to a monitoring cluster.

 necessary to explicitly configure these settings.
 For detailed

-User authentication for those using X-Pack security or some other form of user authentication protecting the cluster.
+User authentication for those using Elastic Stack security features or some other form of user authentication protecting the cluster.

 Optional base path to prefix any outgoing request with in order to work with proxies.

 Arbitrary key/value pairs to define as headers to send with every request.
 The array-based key/value format sends one header per value.

 A mechanism for changing the date suffix used by default.